 We look at the bigger picture when it comes to mental health.

-Our access to food, shelter, and community support influences our mental health and wellbeing, but achieving psychological wellness becomes challenging when we're exposed to the realities of climate change, disease, and pressure on food and water supplies - our basic survival needs.
+Accessing food, shelter, and community support influences our mental health and wellbeing.
+Achieving psychological wellness becomes challenging when faced with disease, climate change, and pressure on water and food supplies – our basic survival needs.

-The Counselling Hub recognises that feeling safe and positive are important aspects of our mental health, which is why we have situated ourselves within the Wellbeing Economy - an ecosystem addressing the needs of human life holistically in a way that is not damaging to our planet or its people.
+The Counselling Hub recognises that feeling positive and safe are important aspects of our mental health, which is why we have situated ourselves within the Wellbeing Economy – an ecosystem addressing the needs of human life holistically in a way that is not harmful to our planet or its people.

 Your wellbeing adds to the collective wellbeing